There's a Tropical Storm Don, but it's not a political jab

 According to The Weather Channel, it remains a "small tropical cyclone, with tropical storm-force winds extending only up to 35 miles from the center of circulation."
 Tropical storm warnings were in effect Tuesday for Grenada, St. Vincent and surrounding Windward Islands as Don was expected to sweep west, with the possibility of flooding and mudslides.

-The tropical storm was about 130 miles south-southeast of Barbados with maximum sustained winds of 40 mph, and was moving west at around 20 mph as of 2 p.m.
-ET, according to the National Hurricane Center.
-It is forecast to weaken and become a trough of low pressure Wednesday night.
+The tropical storm was about 40 miles southeast of Grenada as of 8 p.m.
+Tuesday with maximum sustained winds of 40 mph, and was moving west at around 23 mph, according to the National Hurricane Center.
+It is forecast to weaken and become a trough of low pressure Tuesday night or Wednesday.

 "Don is no threat to the United States," The Weather Channel said.